rajeshuppala1449/CollBeet-Admin/docs/gcpcomputedeploy.md

     `meteor npm install --save @babel/runtime && mkdir .deploy && cd .deploy && mup init`

+    **Note:** If you get an error saying `Meteor command not found`, this means you do not have Meteor installed in your machine.
+You can install it from [here](https://www.meteor.com/install).

 1. Generate an SSH Key on your machine.
 [Guide Here](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys#createsshkeys)

 1. Locate the generated SSH Key.
 [Guide Here](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys#locatesshkeys).
 Open it using [VIM](https://www.keycdn.com/blog/vim-commands) or any other command line editors in your terminal, and copy the entire SSH key.